 ● mysql.service - MySQL Community Server Loaded: loaded (/lib/systemd/system/mysql.service; enabled; vendor preset: enabled) Active: active (running) since Tue 2020-04-28 20:59:52 UTC; 10min ago Main PID: 8617 (mysqld) Status: "Server is operational" ...

-After installing MySQL database, need to secure via password.
+After installing the MySQL database, you need to secure it via password.
 MySQL comes with a script name

 mysql_secure_installation that allows protecting MySQL databases with a password.